SwuduSusuwu/SusuJava/README.md

   - For example; "The **source code** (through `./build.sh`), must produce a **system** (a **shared object** or **executable**) which uses just half of the training data to [setup its neural network, which must produce virtual synapses](https://wikipedia.org/wiki/Backpropagation) which the **system** [uses to produce **accurate** results](https://wikipedia.org/wiki/Residual_neural_network#Forward_propagation) on the other half, where **accurate** (for [classifiers](https://wikipedia.org/wiki/Learning_classifier_system)) is less than 2% false negatives and less than 2% false positives, and **accurate** (for [generators](https://wikipedia.org/wiki/Generative_artificial_intelligence)) is [divergence](https://wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) of less than 2%." is a contract which an **escrow** can use for [issue #6](https://github.com/SwuduSusuwu/SusuLib/issues/6).
 ### Affiliates
 You can use [_Capital 1_'s affiliate program](https://i.capitalone.com/JgR02Y4pE) to allow us to publish more for you.

+## Contributors / sponsors
+This section will show contributors (of code, or sponsors) who request inclusion into the contributors / sponsors list.
+* Since published, `SusuJava` has no follows, no sponsors.
+The producers of [tools used](#tools-used) are indirect contributors.